j10wy/ucb-classwork/readme.md

 ## Misc. random / cool stuff that I am too lazy to categorize

+[AR.js](https://github.com/jeromeetienne/AR.js#arjs---efficient-augmented-reality-for-the-web) - Augmented Reality for the Web.

+[jsnes](https://github.com/bfirsh/jsnes) - A JavaScript NES emulator.

 [Paper Programs](https://paperprograms.org) - browser-based system for running Javascript programs on pieces of paper.

 [snipplr](http://snipplr.com) - Keep all of your frequently used code snippets in one place that's accessible from any computer.
 You can share your code with other visitors and use what they post, too.

-[Slack Themes](http://slackthemes.net) - A Slack sidebar theme browser
+[Slack Themes](http://slackthemes.net) - A Slack sidebar theme browser.

+[WOFF font converter](https://andrewsun.com/tools/woffer-woff-font-converter/) - This handy tool converts TTF or OTF fonts to WOFF format.